 As for emails, they must start with a “Dear <their surname>-san” even if you have been emailing back and forth.
 The formality is not foregone.
 Formality is also the reason why you should not inquire about anything personal.
 Stick with the typical ‘I hope you’re ________’ statements.

-In the event of drinking, because drinking with co-workers and clients is part of the job and is a sign of a great relationship, pour other’s drinks first and wait until someone does the same for you.
+In the event of drinking, because drinking with co-workers and clients is part of the job and is a sign of a great relationship, pour others’ drinks first and wait until someone does the same for you.
 Clinking your glasses is typical, along with the Japanese version of cheers, kanpai!

 Know that you are not alone.

 Working in Japan will involve many things for you to consider.
-The basics alone can get your mind reeling and you in a frantic mode- affordable housing, accessibility to the essentials, location of your work, the list goes on.
+The basics alone can get your mind reeling and you in a frantic mode- affordable housing, accessibility to the essentials, location of your work, and the list goes on.

 Creating a country that easily caters to housing issues of foreigners has been one of the objectives of SumaSen.
 They incorporated the help of real estate agencies to make living situations that have been an ongoing issue since the 1990s accessible.
 As the years go by and the influx of foreigners arises, more people with housing, labor, debts, and other financial problems come to SumaSen for help.

 Going back to the language barrier, SumaSen has taken on the role of Japanese-language lesson provider because of the lack of measures from the government.
 Other than the matters mentioned above, learning the language is a predicament that haunts the majority because, let’s face it, fluency in Japanese opens massive doors of opportunities.
-SumaSen provides one-stop support for their clients and is sworn to hold on to a case until its resolution is fully achieved.
+SumaSen provides one-stop support for its clients and is sworn to hold on to a case until its resolution is fully achieved.
 They even created a manual that translates to five different languages that answer frequently asked questions.
 It also categorizes typical issues to make it easier for foreigners and government workers to understand each other.

 It doesn’t have to be Sayonara just yet.

 Does Japan hire foreigners?
 After having a clear grasp of what is waiting for you there, you need not worry whether Japan hires foreigners.
 This is never a question of if but rather a loaded question of how much you can adapt.
-Why not start with the basics of the Japanese language for your future work in Japan.
+Why not start with the basics of the Japanese language for your future work in Japan?

 Besides, it is the land of the rising sun, after all.
 And where the sun rises, Sakuras are not the only beautiful things that bloom, and unlike those beautiful flowers that only appear in mid-March and early May, opportunities in Japan blossom all year round.